 Southampton quay occupies a unique position within the world heritage classified area of Le Havre.
-Located in the downstream part of the large maritime port, this seafront serves as an interface between the industrial world of the port and the urban world of the city center.
 Its composition, its belonging to a monumental triangle, and its relationship to the ocean – all intended by the Auguste Perret firm in their renovations – make of it the city's large port facade.
 The strong and simple spirit that the site exudes creates an obligation of maintaining its coherence and authenticity.
+With conviction, as well as with a certain radicalism, we conceived its development as a very large unitary surface that can be both a place of use and a place that belongs to the large landscape.

 City of Le Havre / Grand Port Maritime du Havre